Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Introduction

-Numerical motion tracking and three-dimensional reconstructions of objects are routine tasks in the field of computer vision.
-However, computer vision techniques are still not extensively utilized in the field of cardiac optical mapping, likely because they require particular technical expert knowledge and are challenging to adopt by cardiovascular researchers.
-Moreover, three-dimensional optical mapping of contracting hearts is a more challenging problem than most other computer vision tasks, which may have also hindered computer vision experts from entering the field.
-The technical challenges include: The tissue needs to be tracked precisely, with sub-pixel precision, to be able to measure the optical signals accurately per material coordinate over time and even slight tracking errors can lead to motion artifacts \cite{Christoph2018Frontiers}.
-The optical signals are small and the spatial resolution of the videos is low, typically ranging in the order of $100 \stimes 100$ to $300 \stimes 300$ pixels.
-The fluorescence changes rapidly over time as it reports physiological function, which can introduce tracking artifacts \cite{Christoph2018Frontiers,Lebert2022}.
+Numerical motion tracking and 3D object reconstruction are routine tasks in the field of computer vision.
+Yet, despite their widespread use in engineering and other fields, computer vision techniques are still not fully utilized in cardiac optical mapping studies, likely because they require particular technical knowledge which makes them challenging to adopt by cardiovascular researchers.
+On the other hand, 3D optical mapping of contracting hearts is a more challenging problem than most other computer vision tasks, which may have also hindered computer vision experts from entering the field.
+The technical challenges include: The tissue needs to be tracked precisely, at times with sub-pixel precision, to be able to measure the optical signals without motion artifacts \cite{Christoph2018Frontiers}.
+The optical signals are small and even slight tracking errors can lead to large measurement errors.
+The fluorescence changes rapidly over time as it reports physiological function, which can irritate tracking algorithms and introduce tracking artifacts \cite{Christoph2018Frontiers,Lebert2022}.
 Noise, inhomogeneous illumination and other factors can cause further tracking and measurement artifacts.
-Overall, the video data comprises very particular image features largely determined by the properties of the involved fluorescent indicators and filters.
+Overall, the video data comprises very particular image features determined by the fluorescent indicators, filters, and low-resolution cameras.
+The spatial resolution of the videos is typically ranging in the order of $100 \times 100$ to $300 \times 300$ pixels.
 Lastly, the heart's motion and deformation is large, with the heart potentially moving out of the field of view.
-Together, these factors make optical mapping of contracting tissues a uniquely challenging problem.
-By default and without further customization, stereoscopic imaging or photogrammetry techniques, which are frequently used for shape reconstruction, lack the precision required for physiological measurements.
-Accordingly, attempts to reconstruct and optically map the three-dimensional surface of beating hearts were demonstrated in only two studies thus far \cite{Zhang2016,Christoph2017}.
+Together, these factors make optical mapping of contracting hearts or tissues a uniquely challenging problem.
+By default and without further customization, stereoscopic imaging or photogrammetry techniques, which are frequently used for shape reconstruction, do not work out-of-the-box and lack the precision required for physiological measurements.
+Accordingly, attempts to reconstruct and optically map the 3D surface of beating hearts were demonstrated in only a few studies thus far \cite{Zhang2016,Christoph2017,Zhang2023}.